 MAC has established a COVID-19 Working Group that is in constant contact.
 This working group provides a forum for sharing information on best practices to protect employees and the communities, as well as challenges and successes regarding their implementation.

 MAC has created a resource, COVID-19 Testing and Screening: Public Health Advice and Mining Association of Canada Member Practices, that consolidates the latest information on COVID-19 testing practices.
 This document includes comprehensive advice from public health agencies and information on current industry practices to manage the risk of COVID-19 at mine sites.
+MAC has also published a new report entitled Considerations for the Development of COVID-19 Risk Reduction Measures to support companies in making informed decisions about COVID-19 risk reduction measures by providing information on current best practices and evidence of

 For information on how Canada’s mining industry is engaging with Indigenous and local communities, read our resource entitled Approaches to Indigenous Community Engagement and COVID-19.